ablaom/KoalaLightGBM.jl/README.md

 ### Categorical features

-By default, KoalaLightGBM treats any feature of element type `T<:Real` as an ordinal feature, and this includes columns of `Bool` and `Int` type.
-If a feature is to be treated as categorical, first convert it to some non-real type (such as `String` or `Char`).
-Alternatively, modify the default transformer for inputs as in the following example continued from above:
+By default, KoalaLightGBM treats any feature of element type `T<:AbstractFloat` as an ordinal feature, and all others as categorical.
+To force an `AbstractFloat` feature to be treated as categorical, convert it to a different type or, modify the default transformer for inputs as in the following example (continued from above):

 ````julia
 julia> tr_X = default_transformer_X(rgs)